davidctn/Aplicatie-Real-Estate/README.md

 Short description:
 The application has two types of users: Real estate administrator and agent.
 The administrator has the permission to delete / edit the real estate agents' accounts.
 Realtors can add / delete / edit the properties they post.
 Also, the properties can be added to the favorites list.

-Properties can be searched by contract type(for selling or rent), property type(apartment or house) or by location The UI is far away to be finished, just the functionality was tested
+Properties can be searched by contract type(for selling or rent), property type(apartment or house) or by location.
+The UI is far away to be finished, just the functionality was tested

 Db-Schema